hihipy/Export-DAX-Lineage/README.md

 1. **Download the script**: Save the code as `Export-DAX-Lineage.csx` in your preferred location

-2. Option 1 - Load as Script
+2. Option 1 - Load as Script:

-   :

    - Open Tabular Editor with your Power BI model
    - Go to **Advanced Scripting** tab